 #2: Landscape photography; mostly used to capture natural places

-Landscape photography is perhaps one of the most traditional style of photography.
+Landscape photography is perhaps one of the most traditional styles of photography.
 Of course, that is no mystery; our world has fantastic views.
 Capturing landscapes through photography is a powerful skill as it often allows honest documentation of nature.
 Photographing landscapes can also include urban landscapes, bridges, and historic buildings.
+Make sure you choose the right sensor size (the debate of APS-C vs full frame rages on) to get good landscape photos.

 #3: Documentary photography; seeks to record and document part of a story that is not known